Cal Ripken Jr. Baseball

 Daffy Duck: The Marvin Missions

 Publisher: Sunsoft (1993)

-of the side-scrolling platform games of the 16-bit era.
+of the 16-bit era.
 Daffy can shoot, block, jump, and fly short distances using a jet pack.
-There's even a button to "go cuckoo" which effectively destroys all enemies on the screen.
-The colorful graphics are respectable, but the stages are cookie-cutter in design.
-You could probably guess that the obligatory desert, water, and ice stages are all included.
-Only the final level, which includes cameos by several other Warner Bros characters, is really interesting.
-The maze-like stages scroll in every direction, making it hard to tell where you're supposed to go.
-You can access a map via the start button, but you would not believe how tiny
+There's also a "go cuckoo" button that destroys all enemies on the screen.
+Prior to each stage you can purchase a variety of weapons and power-ups, adding a little strategy.
+The stages burst with technicolor but are cookie-cutter in design.
+As you can guess, the obligatory desert, water, and ice environments are all represented.
+Only the final level featuring cameos by several Warner Bros characters feels vaguely inspired.
+Each maze-like stage scrolls in all directions, making it hard to tell where you're supposed to go.
+That said, I like how there are multiple routes and hidden bonus areas.
+You can access a map via the start button, but it's about the size of a postage stamp!

 David Crane's Amazing Tennis